Nagoo/etereo-dna/_docs/hack-summit.md

 ---
 title: "Hack Summit"
 prev_section: industries-that-we-avoid.html
-next_section: crisplets.html
+next_section: etereolets.html
 ---

-Crisp Hack Summit
+etéreo Hack Summit
 =================

-Crisp Hack Summit is a 2-day event where we meet up at a off-site location and hack on pet projects and similar.
+etéreo Hack Summit is a 2-day event where we meet up at a off-site location and hack on pet projects and similar.

 Hack Summit gives everyone an opportunity to: